 Ease of Cleaning

-Separate the parts and soak in white vinegar to sanitize.
+The humidifiers listed below are easy to clean.
+Follow the manufacturer’s directions.
+But in most cases you simply separate the parts and soak in white vinegar to sanitize.
 You’ll also want to brush off mineral deposits so they don’t become islands for microscopic nasties.

 A smart humidifier with a humidistat will help control water output.
 But dryer air will take more water no matter how smart your unit is.
 Some humidifiers will notify you when water is out by light which, as you see in reviews, can disrupt sleep for some families.